eemilhaa/thesis/README.md

   texlive-bibtexextra
 ```

-## Build
-Building means building the thesis document.
+### Building
-The end result will be `thesis/main.pdf`
+When building locally, the end result will be `thesis/main.pdf`.

 To do a general, one-command build:
 ```console
 sh build.sh
 ```
-This formats the bibfile (references) and build the pdf.
+This formats the bibfile and builds the pdf.

 To only build the pdf:
 ```console